Research Projects and Publications

 Examining Geographic, Structural, and Household Factors Associated with Food Store Shopping Behaviors

-Investigator and institution: Megan Gilster (PI), Barbara Baquero, Cristian Meier, and Adriana Maldonado, University of Iowa.
+Investigators and institutions: Megan Gilster (PI), Barbara Baquero, Cristian Meier, and Adriana Maldonado, University of Iowa.

 The Effect of SNAP on Food Purchases and Family Nutrition

-Investigator and institution: Jesse Shapiro (PI), Justine Hastings, Diego Focanti, Ryan Kessler, Diego Gentile, Yusheng Fei, and Jeffrey Nelson, Brown University.
+Investigators and institutions: Jesse Shapiro (PI), Justine Hastings, Diego Focanti, Ryan Kessler, Diego Gentile, Yusheng Fei, and Jeffrey Nelson, Brown University.

 Food Consumption Patterns and their Determinates: A Disaggregated Analysis

 Investigators and institution: Madan Dey (PI) and Issac Sitienei, Texas State.

 Salience, Food Security, and SNAP Participation

 Investigator and institution:Travis Smith (PI), University of Georgia.

 Kids' Meal Purchase

 Investigator and institution: Seung Hee Lee-Kwan (PI), Centers for Disease Control and Prevention.